-The Indigenous fabrics we use in products are hand-printed in Australia and then made into products in Australia and overseas by our outstanding partners.
+The fabrics featured in our products are designed by Aboriginal artists and hand-printed in Australia and then made into products in Australia and overseas by our outstanding partners.

 Cambodia is home to our most of our international manufacturing partners.
-We primarily work with social enterprises based in Phnom Penh including Kravan House, A.N.D., and Villageworks who make our bags and purses.
+We primarily work with social enterprises based in Phnom Penh including Kravan House (photo from their workshop above), A.N.D. artisandesigner, and Villageworks who make our bags and purses.
 Each of these trains, employs and/or contracts artisans living in urban and rural situations.

 Operating for more than 16 years from a shopfront in Riverside Kravan House was one of Cambodia’s first social enterprises after war and instability left the country with limited infrastructure and few manufacturers.
 Established by Mrs Thanan Hok in 2003 Kravan House provides training and employment opportunities to women and men people who are disabled due to landmines, polio and other physical challenges.
 Ms Hok is also disabled and was strongly motivated to overcome the stigma to create a thriving business that would support people with disabilities.
 Some of her team have been with her since the very early days and she has also trained and mentored many more.